Salamandridae/sites/rabanansan.tk/the_lie_we_live/index.md

 but his implied conclution seems baseless.

 There is victory music playing in the background and he uses catchy rhetorics.
 Preferably, I'd like my arguments logical, not *inspiring*.

 The following is a review of most of the claims in the video.

+Hopefully I wasn't at an all time low in cognitive level when writing this.
+I'd feel a bit embarrassed if I accidentaly wrote bullcrap.

 You could be anywhere
 ---------------------